jsoysouvanh/Portfolio/content/posts/LambosTale.en.md

 ## Personal contribution

-- Procedural generation level system
+- Level procedural generation system
 - Enemies + AI
 - Redaction of a part of the TDD (Technical Design Document)
 - Camera